eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/status/status.rst

 +--------------------------+-----------------------------------------+

 * **total_count**: Total cumulative count of :ref:`DataReaders<dds_layer_subscriber_dataReader>` found
-  matching the :ref:`dds_layer_topic_topic` and with a common partition, but with a QoS that is incompatible with the one defined on the :ref:`dds_layer_publisher_dataWriter`.
+  matching the :ref:`dds_layer_topic_topic` and with a common partition, but with a QoS configuration that is incompatible with the one defined on the :ref:`dds_layer_publisher_dataWriter`.

 * **total_count_change**: The change in **total_count** since
   the last time |on_offered_incompatible_qos| was called or the status was read.